Fun FAQs & Helpful Hints

 I'm sure that like me, many of you have thought (probably during tech week) "if only I had an Acme Li'l Mielziner Musical Comedy Kit!"
 Well, I don't have an Acme Instant Show kit for you this week, but I do have a collection of tips, suggestions and solutions for many of the effects in the show we get asked about most often, "The Wizard of Oz."
 Because of the large cast required for this show, and because that cast is often made up of children, I've tried to stick to non-pyro solutions as much as possible.

 The character most associated with special effects in this show is the Wicked Witch, so I'll devote the first few tips to her.
 For her appearances, I've found that filling a doorway with fog from a fog machine, while shining a green PAR or spotlight into the fog, creates a great-looking cloud of "green smoke" from which the Witch can emerge.
 Accompany the fog and lights with a thunderclap sound effect, and your audience will be asking you where you learned to use pyrotechnics.
 Incidentally, a similar effect can be used for the Witch's death scene.
 In this case, the doorway fills with fog as the witch staggers back into it.
-Then, as the fog thickens, she makes her escape offstage, leaving her hat and broomstick on the floor.]
+Then, as the fog thickens, she makes her escape offstage, leaving her hat and broomstick on the floor.
+A much more modern way to create this effect is with the use of the Geyser RGB Cryo/Pyro Simulator.
+This amazing machine creates a photo-realistic effect of colored fire, but is actually a vertical fog machine with built-in LED lights.

 The Wicked Witch's flaming broom is probably the effect that prompts the most phone calls to Theatre Effects.
 In the script, she lights the end of her broom and threatens Scarecrow with it, prompting Dorothy to douse it (and her) with a handy bucket of water.
 I've heard of groups using plastic or wooden brooms coated with flammable fluids, and other companies who concocted elaborate lighting effects to create a non-pyro flaming-broom effect.
 My favorite solution so far, however, came from a company not afraid to take a few liberties with the script.